MR Image Synthesis

 The ability to synthesize high quality scans can have wide clinical impact.

-In terms of methodology, we will investigate latest machine learning techniques to address this interesting problem.
+In terms of methods, we will investigate latest machine learning techniques to address this interesting problem.

 - We are looking for an enthusiastic student with programming skills